 Late last week, President Obama issued a proclamation naming May 1st, 2016 as “Loyalty Day” in the United States.
 The proclamation reads, in part, “On this day, let us reaffirm our allegiance to the United States of America and pay tribute to the heritage of American freedom.”

 Loyalty Day was first celebrated in 1921, during the First Red Scare.
-It was originally called “Americanization Day” and was created intentionally to replace International Workers’ Day, the worldwide celebration of worker solidarity.
+It was originally called “Americanization Day” and was created purposefully to replace International Workers’ Day, the worldwide celebration of worker solidarity.
 It was enshrined into law in 1955 by the U.S. Congress during the Second Red Scare, and has been proclaimed each year by every President since Eisenhower.

 Throughout history, control of the calendar has been used to set the ideological agenda.
 One need not look very far into the history of Catholic liturgical calendar to see this.
 Samhain was transformed into the Feast of All Saints.
 The Vernal Equinox became the Annunciation.
 The Summer Solstice became the Nativity of John the Baptist.
 The list goes on and on.